-Antagonist Examples in Literature
+Examples of Antagonist in Literature

-In his novel “Dr. Jekyll and Mr. Hyde”, Robert Louis Stevenson explores the theme of doppelganger in which “Hyde” is not only an evil double of the honorable Dr. Jekyll but his antagonist.
-“Jekyll” creates “Hyde” by a series of scientific experiments in order to prove his statement:
+In his novel Dr. Jekyll and Mr. Hyde, Robert Louis Stevenson explores the theme of doppelganger in which Hyde is not only an evil double of the honorable Dr. Jekyll, but his antagonist.
+Jekyll creates Hyde by a series of scientific experiments in order to prove his statement:

 “Man is not truly one, but truly two.”

-Bob Ewell is a malicious antagonist of Harper Lee’s “To Kill a Mocking Bird”.
-Being convinced that Mayella may have been guilty of doing the crime; Ewell is bent on making sure that someone else gets the punishment.
-Ewell keeps on following Atticus, Judge Taylor, and Helen Robinson even after the case is finished and goes to the extent that he almost kills the Finch kids.
-Heck Tate said defending Boo when he killed Bob Ewell:
+Bob Ewell is a malicious antagonist in Harper Lee’s To Kill a Mocking Bird.
+Being convinced that Mayella may have been guilty of committing a crime, Ewell is bent on making sure that someone else gets the punishment.
+Ewell keeps on following Atticus, Judge Taylor, and Helen Robinson – even after the case is finished – and goes to the extent that he almost kills the Finch kids.
+In defense of Boo over the killing of Bob Ewell, Heck Tate said:

 “To my way of thinkin’, Mr Finch, taking the one man who’s done you and this town a great favour an’ draggin’ him with his shy ways into the limelight – to me, that’s a sin.
 It’s a sin and I’m not about to have it on my head.
 If it was any other man, it’d be different.
-But not this man, Mr Finch.”
+But not this man, Mr. Finch.”

 Function of Antagonist